Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: METHODS

+\textbf{Data availability} Source data for Figs.~\ref{fig:abinitio}, \ref{fig:blobbogram} and \ref{fig:ppd_FW}a,b,c are provideed with this paper.
+Furthermore, the parameters of the 34 non-implausible interactions that is the final result of Extended Data Fig.~\ref{fig:hm_waves} plus the mean vector and covariance matrix of a multivariate normal distribution that approximates the full posterior predictive distribution shown in Fig.~\ref{fig:ppd_FW}a are also provided.
+The data that support the other figures of this study are available from the corresponding author upon reasonable request.

-Our unpublished computer codes used to generate results that are reported in the paper and central to its main claims will be made available upon request, to editors and reviewers.
-The code used to perform the IMSRG calculations is available at https://github.com/ragnarstroberg/imsrg.
+\textbf{Code availability} The code used to perform the IMSRG calculations is available at https://github.com/ragnarstroberg/imsrg.
+Inquiries about other codes used in this work should be adressed to the corresponding author.